-Known will be released on withknown.com in summer 2014.
-Both a fully-hosted version and a self-hosted version will be available.
+Known was released at withknown.com in September 2014.
+Both a fully-hosted version and a self-hosted version are available.
 Users will be able to move their content from one to the other, in order to (for example) try the software using the hosted version before configuring their own server.

 Documentation is being written at docs.withknown.com.

 Plugins & themes

 Known has a full plugin architecture, making use of PHP lazy loading and the observer pattern.
 This makes it very easy to create new content types or behaviors.

 Known is being developed with the rule that "indie" content - internal posts, likes, etc - are bundled as included plugins in the main source code repository.
 If you want to POSSE to external sites, you need to install those plugins separately (although they may also be included in a downloadable distribution of the content).